Is Benedictine really a secret elixir originally created by a 16th century monk?

 Or was Alexandre Le Grand, the wine merchant who started producing the golden liqueur in the mid-1800s, just a shrewd businessman pulling a fast one?

-We’re going to find out on our river cruise from Paris to Normandy!
+We’re going to find out on our Seine River cruise with Scenic from Paris to Normandy.

-Several river cruise lines offer Seine River cruises from Paris to Normandy, usually seven-night cruises (see at the end for details).
+Several river cruise lines offer Seine River cruises from Paris to Normandy, usually seven-night cruises.

-We’re sailing with the deluxe Scenic cruise line on the Scenic Gem on a 10-night cruise.
+We’re sailing on the Scenic Gem on a 10-night cruise with the deluxe Scenic cruise line.

 The longer 10-night (rather than a 7-night) itinerary gives us more time to explore the Normandy region in a bit more depth.

-(Other lines visit many of the same river ports as Scenic – but some are different, like our Benedictine Palace tour.)
+(Other river cruises visit many of the same river ports as Scenic.
+But some of our stops and tours are different, like our Benedictine Palace tour.)

-Benedictine mystery on our river cruise from Paris to Normandy
+Benedictine mystery on our Paris to Normandy river cruise

 In the French town of Fecamp, Scenic has organized a special dinner ashore at the Benedictine Palace for guests sailing on the Scenic Gem cruise ship.